-The entire process for hiring a City of Burlington Police Department policy can take from 1-4 months.
+The City of Burlington is seeking qualified applicants for our Police Officer positions.
+The entire process for hiring a City of Burlington Police Department Employee is extensive and can take 1 to 4 months.

 The Burlington Police Department is an Equal Opportunity Employer.

 Once received, applications will be submitted to the Professional Standards Division where they will be reviewed for completeness and screened for suitability based on education, experience, and other position requirements.

 Applicants may check the status of their application by logging into their Neogov account accessible in the employment section of the City of Burlington website.
 Applicants may be paused in the process and have an opportunity to re-test on specific stages of the hiring process; this is coordinated with the hiring specialist.
 Applicants that are deemed ineligible to proceed at any stage of the hiring process will be notified via email that they are ineligible for employment consideration at this time.
 Applicants receiving such notification may reapply within 6 months or at the chief's discretion.

 Step 4:Applicants proceeding to the next or subsequent round of the hiring process will receive an email containing a link to submit supplemental information that is required to determine their eligibility to proceed to the next step.
 All supplemental materials requested must be submitted to the Professional Standards Division so that a determination can be made as to whether applicants are eligible to advance in the hiring process.
 Applicants determined ineligible for hire at this stage will be notified accordingly.

 Applicants approved at this stage of the hiring process will undergo a criminal background check and a series of assessments to determine their "fitness for duty" as follows: